RealTimeLogic/Xedge32/doc/source/misc.rst

 The `esp32` module provides some miscellaneous functions.

-esp32.scan([print])
+esp32.wscan([print])
 ~~~~~~~~~~~~~~~~~~~~

 Scan for Wi-Fi networks.
 The function returns a list of tables, where each table represents a network.
-The optional `print` argument can be set to `true` to print the data to the LuaShell32.
+The optional `print` argument can be set to `true` to print the data to :ref:`LuaShell32`.

 Example: